unijs/unijs/README.md

 module.exports = routes;
 ```

+###Contribution and Ideas are Welcome! ;-)
+Ideally just create a GitHub Issue to discuss or create a PR.

 ##What changed compared to a default ReactJS app?
 - Use the `uniJS.loadMixin` mixin in all data loading components